jrcain-usgs/asc-public-docs/docs/concepts/glossary.md

 ## R

+### Radial Position Bias
+A constant shift in the spacecraft's "vertical positioning," i.e. distance from the target
+### Radial Velocity Bias
+A time-dependent linear shift in the spacecraft's "vertical positioning," i.e. distance from the target
 ### Radiance
 A measurement describing the amount of electromagnetic energy emitted from an area of a planet.
 ### Radius